OSU-MARS/iLand/README.md

 * Separation of input parsing from data objects, simplifying support for multiple input formats.
 Feather (Apache Arrow) is supported, within Arrow 8's
   C# limitations, as a binary alternative to SQL databases and parsing CSV of other delimited files.
 Feather simplifies integration with R for iLand project setup and data analysis.
+* Separation of output objects and calculations from model calculations and objects, disentangling the object model and reducing unnecessary calculation.
 * Removal of static state so that multiple iLand models can be instantiated in the same app domain.
 As a corollary, species names are no longer replaced with their species set indices within expressions as this [management filtering feature](http://iland-model.org/Expression#Constants) relied on static lookups from deep within the parse stack.
+* Standardization on single precision rather than retaining the mixed and variable use of single and double precision of the C++ build.
+This essentially halves the memory footprint of floating point data and reduces calculation and single precision exponentiation, logarithms, square roots, and trigonometric functions evaluate more quickly than their double precision equivalents.
+Numeric drift remains negligible compared to simulation uncertainty.
+* Conversion to managed code, replacing pointers with indices and C# nullable annotation.
+Structured exception handling is converted to C#'s exception model.
+The SQL data layer is rewritten using managed Sqlite and GridRunner<T> becomes the IEnumerator<T>-like GridWindowEnumerator<T>.
 * Replacement of the GlobalSettings::instance()->settings() and DOM XML reparsing with conventional XML deserialization which checks for schema errors such as typos and misplaced elements that were previously ignored.
 This induces improvements in state handling internal to iLand as parameter splitting between global settings and the global property bag and overwriting of such settings has been removed.
 In particular, the ResourceUnitReader class
   (the Environment class in C++) now functions as conventional enumerator of resource unit properties rather than as a property bag manipulator.
   Associated code defects in initialization file loading, constant nitrogen, and dynamic nitrogen have been fixed.
-* Conversion to managed code, replacing pointers with indices and C# nullable annotation.
-Structured exception handling is converted to C#'s exception model.
-The SQL data layer is rewritten using managed Sqlite and GridRunner<T> becomes the IEnumerator<T>-like GridWindowEnumerator<T>.
-* Standardization on single precision for most calculations rather than retaining the mixed and variable use of single and double precision of the C++ build.
 * Deprecation of trace based debugging output in favor of debug assertions, exceptions, and expansion of unit test coverage.
-Where practical, dead code is removed and duplicate code consolidated.
+As practical, interactions are refactored for increased encapsulation, dead code is removed, and duplicate code consolidated.
 Renaming for clarity and C# style conformance is substantial.

 ### Relationship to iLand 0.8 (2014) and earlier
 iLand was initially applied to simulation of the [HJ Andrews Experimental Forest in Oregon](https://andrewsforest.oregonstate.edu/) with publication in